Saturnalia (video game): Development

-The game visuals feature a 'sketched' character style and animations inspired by stop-motion and rotoscoping film techniques, with influences from the 1970's giallo Italian movies. and Italian comics by Sergio Bonelli Editore.
+The game visuals feature a 'sketched' character style and animations inspired by stop-motion and rotoscoping film techniques, with influences from the 1970s giallo Italian movies. and Italian comics by Sergio Bonelli Editore.

 Release

-The game was released on October 27, 2022 on the Epic Games Store with a year-long standard exclusivity deal.
+The game was released on October 27, 2022, on the Epic Games Store with a year-long standard exclusivity deal.
 It was free for the first week of release.

 Post-release

 Announced during the Indie Horror Showcase Livestream, Saturnalia is coming to Steam on November 8, 2023, with additional new features such as a first-person and a hybrid third person-first person mode, a photo mode, new accessibility options and a black-and-white film noir filter.
 A 40-minute demo is currently available on Steam.

 Reception

-Saturnalia received "generally favorable" reviews, according to review aggregator Metacritic.
+Saturnalia received "generally favorable" reviews, according to review aggregator platform Metacritic.

 Edge praised the roguelike mechanic and disquieting mood, writing "[But] The knowledge that on our next visit Gravoi will be unknowable once more is a major reason why this disquieting, disorienting place leaves us as properly rattled as we've been by a video game since Immortality".

 IGN Italia felt that "Saturnalia works more as a conceptual idea and visual level than on a strictly playful one, but it is an imbalance that does not excessively affect the pleasure of the experience."

 Rock Paper Shotgun appreciated "its character and location design in the style of a giallo movie but isn't trying to be either of them - which means Saturnalia ends up feeling more cinematic and theatrical than games that try much harder to do so."